-Finally this hour, a more popular sporting event, the National Basketball Association Finals.
+Finally this hour, a more popular sporting event - the National Basketball Association Finals.
 In Miami last night, the San Antonio Spurs went up one game to zero against the Heat.
-It was a very close game, 92-88 and as NPR's Mike Pesca says, the other numbers that stood out were rebounds and turnovers.
+It was a very close game - 92-88 - and as NPR's Mike Pesca says, the other numbers that stood out were rebounds and turnovers.

-MIKE PESCA, BYLINE: The allure of sport is all wrapped up in defining the possible, from how fast a man can run or how high he could fly.
-But so often in sports, you hear that you can't win if you don't - as in you can't win in football if you don't run the ball.
+MIKE PESCA, BYLINE: The allure of sport is all wrapped up in defining the possible; from how fast a man can run, or how high he could fly.
+But so often in sports, you hear that you can't win if you don't - as in, you can't win in football if you don't run the ball.
 You can't win in baseball if you don't field well.
 You can't be successful in the NBA without rebounding.

-All of those assertions have a reassuring certainty about them, all are also wrong.
+All of those assertions have a reassuring certainty about them.
+All are also wrong.
 After the loss last night, the Heat's Lebron James made the case that statistically speaking, his team played well.
 Then, he focused on an odd anomaly.

-LEBRON JAMES: When you look at statistics, you know, we put our self in a position to win.
+LEBRON JAMES: When you look at statistics, you know, we put ourself in a position to win.
 You know, they shot 41 percent, we out-rebounded them by 9.
 We had more assists.
-I was looking at the stat sheet and it says they had 21 second chance points.
-I don't really understand how is that possible with only six offensive rebounds.
-I'm very good at math and the only way you can get a second chance point is if you get an offensive rebound, right?
+I was looking at the stat sheet, and it says they had 21 second-chance points.
+I don't really understand, how is that possible with only six offensive rebounds?
+I'm very good at math, and the only way you can get a second-chance point is if you get an offensive rebound, right?
 Am I correct?

 PESCA: Lebron is good at math.
 Remember when he counted the number of championships the Heat were going to win together?
-But, in this case, not correct.
-He failed to account for the fact that a team can score a second chance point on team rebounds or after the ball goes out of bounds.
+But in this case, not correct.
+He failed to account for the fact that a team can score a second-chance point on team rebounds, or after the ball goes out of bounds.
 So that's a little bit of pickiness.
-But the general point that the Spurs were successful without offensive rebounding is a good one.
+But the general point that the Spurs were successful without offensive rebounding, is a good one.

 The Spurs were actually the worst offensive rebounding team in the NBA this year.
 And the Heat were the worst overall rebounding team in the league this year.
-There are a lot of explanations for both stats.
-Mostly, that their coaches prioritized other parts of the game.
-The reason that teams can be and are so successful without great rebounding is that they excel elsewhere.
-Like, as Manu Ginobili of the Spurs noted, in taking care of the basketball.
+There are a lot of explanations for both stats; mostly, that their coaches prioritized other parts of the game.
+The reason that teams can be, and are, so successful without great rebounding is that they excel elsewhere - like as Manu Ginobili, of the Spurs, noted, in taking care of the basketball.

-MANU GINOBILI: I think that the most important thing we did offensively is not turning the ball over and that's something we talked about.
-First play of the game, turnover, dunk.
+MANU GINOBILI: I think that the most important thing we did offensively, is not turning the ball over.
+And that's something we talked about.
+First play of the game - turnover, dunk.
 And that's what they do.

-DANNY GREEN: Wow.
+DANNY GREEN: Um, wow.

-PESCA: Some statistics are just numbers that confirm what's apparent, some are revelatory and some even obscure the truth.
-Yes, Lebron James had a triple double, so that's a great night, right?
+PESCA: Some statistics are just numbers that confirm what's apparent.
+Some are revelatory, and some even obscure the truth.
+Yes, Lebron James had a triple double.
+So that's a great night, right?
 But Lebron James had only 18 points, which is his lowest playoff total in two years.
-If there were no such thing as statistics and you wanted to describe his play, you'd say something like he contributed in a lot of ways but needed to score a few more baskets down the stretch.
+If there were no such thing as statistics, and you wanted to describe his play, you'd say something like: He contributed in a lot of ways, but needed to score a few more baskets down the stretch.

-Which James all but admitted was the case, as the Heat try to rebound - sorry, probably not rebound - but certainly win game two on Sunday.
-Mike Pesca, NPR News, Miami.
-Transcript provided by NPR, Copyright NPR.
+Which James all but admitted was the case, as the Heat try to rebound - sorry, probably not rebound but certainly, win Game 2 on Sunday.